davidsntg/azure-databricks-with-nva/README.md

 ![img](images/architecture.png)

-In the previous example, the traffic of the workers is routed through *AzureFirewall*.
+In the given example, the workers traffic is routed through *AzureFirewall*.
 This is useful for filtering traffic, inspections, etc.

 This configuration also addresses a limitation of Azure Databricks Service today: the fact that this service does not support [Services Endpoints](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview).